MochamadRafli21/tulis/README.md

-This is personal blog project using Tiptap, Next Js, Children first component, and Drizzle.
+This is personal blog project using Next Js, Children first component, and Drizzle.
 ## Getting Started

 First, run the development server: